NewtonKoh/tp/docs/DeveloperGuide.md

 ### Filter feature

-Current implementation of filter command only filters tags, and has a similar implementation logic-wise to the find command.
-This arises due to the use of ObservableList to produce a view of the model containing only the persons that pass some predicate.
-The below class diagram represents the current relationship between FindCommand, FilterCommand, Predicate, PersonHasTagPredicate and NameContainsKeywordsPredicate:
+FriendFolio can filter contacts by tags and days available (in a week), as well as find contacts by name.

+Filter and find appear to be different command types, and filter has 2 modes depending on what attribute to filter by.
+While the 3 commands differ in their predicate, there is significant similarity in the logic between all 3 commands.

+To reduce code duplication, an abstract Filter class extracts identical methods of all 3 commands.
+Each command now inherits from Filter, and has their own error messages and command specific information.
+They also set the predicate to the appropriate type on initialization using the setPredicate function provided in Filter.

+Refer to the below class diagram to visualize the relationships between Filter, inheriting filter commands and predicates.

 <img src="images/FilterClassDiagram.png" width="550" />

-Future implementation of filter commands can abstract out the similarities between filter commands by implementing Filter as an Interface, making the code more extensible:
+A future update of filter focuses on allowing filter to be further specified as any-match or all-match, which will allow for more granular searches.
+Currently, filters are any-match only.

 ### Split Command